Haivision/srt/docs/statistics.md

 that were received out of order.
 Receiver only.

 The traceable distance values are limited by the maximum reorder tolerance set by  `SRTO_LOSSMAXTTL`.

+## pktReorderTolerance

+Instant value of the packet reorder tolerance.
+Receiver side.
+Refer to [pktReorderDistance](#pktReorderDistance).

-`SRTO_LOSSMAXTTL` sets the maximum reorder tolerance value, or the time-to-live for the original packet, that was received after with a gap in the sequence of incoming packets.
+`SRTO_LOSSMAXTTL` sets the maximum reorder tolerance value.
+The value defines the maximum time-to-live for the original packet, that was received after with a gap in the sequence of incoming packets.
 Those missing packets are expected to come out of order, therefore no loss is reported.
-The TTL value specifies the number of packet to receive further, before considering the preceding packets lost, and sending the loss report.
+The actual TTL value (**pktReorderTolerance**) specifies the number of packets to receive further, before considering the preceding packets lost, and sending the loss report.

-The internal algorithm checks the order of incoming packets and adjusts the tolerance based on the reorder distance, but not to a value higher than the maximum.
+The internal algorithm checks the order of incoming packets and adjusts the tolerance based on the reorder distance (**pktReorderTolerance**), but not to a value higher than the maximum (`SRTO_LOSSMAXTTL`).

 SRT starts from tolerance value set in `SRTO_LOSSMAXTTL` (initial tolerance is set to 0 in SRT v1.4.0 and prior versions).
 Once the receiver receives the first reordered packet, it increases the tolerance to the distance in the sequence